davisssamuel/dotfiles/README.md

 brew install git
 ```

-For Debian based distros use
+For Debian-based distros use

 ```
 sudo apt install git
 ```

-For Arch based distros use
+For Arch-based distros use

 ```
 sudo pacman -S git